jonnonz1/nz-statute-book/acts/public/1994/taxation-review-authorities-act-1994.md

 (1) Unless subsection (2) applies, the determination by an Authority of a challenge may be appealed to the High Court if— (a) the amount of tax involved in the appeal is $2,000 or more; or (b) the amount of net loss involved in the appeal is $4,000 or more.
-(2) The determination by an Authority of a challenge may not be appealed to the High Court if the determination was made by the Authority—
+(2) The determination by an Authority of a challenge may not be appealed to the High Court if the determination was made by the Authority under a tax law that provides for the Authority's determination to be final.
-  (a) acting in its small claims jurisdiction; or
-  (b) under a tax law that provides for the Authority’s determination to be final.
 (3) This section applies only to challenges commenced under Part 8A of the Tax Administration Act 1994.

 ### 27 Removal of appeal to Court of Appeal